bioboot/bimm143_W18/index.md

 All announcements regarding the course will be by email to your UCSD address.

 ## Office hours & location:
-TBD – For now email me for a time and we will make it happen.
+Alex will hold office hours on Wednesdays and Thursdays from 3-4pm in Room 340, CMM-West (Cellular and Molecular Medicine West) [Map](https://goo.gl/maps/CkAJwwfo3M52){:.no-push-state}.

 From week 3 onward Barry will hold an additional informal office hour from 1-2pm at the Mandeville coffee cart (a.k.a.
 Art of Espresso) [Map](https://goo.gl/maps/ZecfgoF8qas){:.no-push-state}.

-If you can't make either of these please email me for a time and we will make it happen.
+If you can't make either of these please email for a time and we will make it happen.
+Note that is often a good idea to email so we know to expect you.

 ## Textbook:
 There is no textbook for the course.
 Lecture notes, homework assignments, grading criteria, pre-class screen casts and required reading material will be available from this public facing course website.